-Lost River Gorge & Boulder Caves in North Woodstock, NH, is sure to provide cooling relief on a hot summer day.
-The hour-long, self-guided tour through glacier-carved caverns, steep-walled gorges and plunging waterfalls is sure to leave you in awe of nature's great forces.
+- Lost River Gorge & Boulder Caves in North Woodstock, New Hampshire, is sure to provide cooling relief on a hot summer day.
+The granite here has been chiseled and shaped by the hand of Mother Nature for 300 million years.
+Your hour-long, self-guided tour through glacier-carved caverns, steep-walled gorges and plunging waterfalls will leave you in awe of nature's great forces.
 Wouldn't you choose the cooling mist of a waterfall over central air conditioning any day?
 For an extra cool adventure, book your spot on a nighttime Guided Lantern Tour.
-Lost River Gorge is open through October (weather permitting).
-For admission prices and directions, call 603-745-8031.
+Lost River Gorge is open mid-May through October (weather conditions permitting).

 Catch Cooling Waves at Water Country

-Other Ideas for "Beat the Heat" Getaways in New Hampshire
+Other Ideas for "Beat the Summer Heat" Getaways in New Hampshire

-Visit the Lake Winnipesaukee Home Page for all the information you need to enjoy swimming, fishing and boating on the lake's cool waters.
-Located in Central New Hampshire, Lake Winnipesaukee covers 72 square miles and offers a host of summertime fun activities.
+- Visit the Lakes Region Tourism Association website for all of the information you need to enjoy swimming, fishing and boating on Lake Winnipesaukee's cool waters.
+Located in central New Hampshire, the state's largest lake covers 72 square miles and offers a host of summertime fun activities.

-Take a tour of 12 New Hampshire waterfalls with this guide to the scenic falls of the Mt.
+- Take a tour of 12 New Hampshire waterfalls with this guide to the scenic falls of the Mt.
+Washington Valley.

-There's one place in New Hampshire where, no matter how hot it gets, it's always December.
+- There's one place in New Hampshire where, no matter how hot it gets, it's always December.
 The 25th of December to be precise!
 Santa's Village in Jefferson is a great place for a day of shows, rides and even a chance to meet Santa himself in his relaxed "off-season" mode.
-For more information, call 603-586-4445, or drop Santa an email.
+For more information, call 603-586-4445.